Skip to main content

 2008

-• North Dakota Traumatic Brain Injury Advisory Committee updated the state action plan for recommendations to Department of Human Services funding, Governor and Legislation
+• North Dakota Traumatic Brain Injury Advisory Committee updated the state action plan for recommendations to Health and Human Services funding, Governor and Legislation

 2007

-• Department of Human Services Awarded a three year federal Traumatic Brain Injury grant
+• Health and Human Services awarded a three year federal Traumatic Brain Injury grant

 • Four Goals